 Children and adults

 Initially, you may not even notice symptoms of oral thrush.
-Depending on the underlying cause, signs and symptoms may develop slowly or suddenly, and they may persist for days, weeks or months.
 Signs and symptoms may include:

 - Creamy white lesions on your tongue, inner cheeks, and sometimes on the roof of your mouth, gums and tonsils